Mahua has re-entered modern conversations after decades of being misunderstood.

 Closest to traditional use

-2️⃣ Mahua integrated into meals (porridge, blends)
+2️⃣ Mahua integrated into meals (porridge, blends, foods)

 -